 How to Change the Cursor on a Mac, Chromebook or Windows PC

-It’s true; many of us like our computers or smartphones to reflect our personalities.
-You can change some basic things on your new laptop, such as the background image, to choose something more personal.
+One thing many people want to do when they get a new gadget is personalize it.
+You can change some basic things on your new laptop or desktop, such as the background image, to choose something more personal.
 You can also change the window colors to your favorite ones or try the dark mode.

 But did you know you can go into even more detail?